 The Telling of the Story

 Libby is the narrator in Fleishman Is In Trouble.
 This is the book that she eventually writes after leaving her job at the men’s magazine where she worked for years.
-She didn’t feel that she fit in there anymore..
-She’s friends with Seth and Toby, so she knows their stories to be able to tell it.
-After the separation, Libby sees Toby clearer than ever before.
-When she meets Rachel, she gets to fill in the blanks of Rachel and Toby’s life, what led to the separation and Rachel’s disappearance.
+She didn’t feel that she fit in there anymore.
+She’s friends with Seth and Toby, so she knows their stories to be able to tell them.
+After the separation, Libby sees Toby more clearly than ever before.
+When she meets Rachel, she gets to fill in the blanks about Rachel and Toby’s life, what led to the separation and Rachel’s disappearance.